 The green is the nice little patch of very closely trimmed grass on relatively even, smooth ground surrounding the hole.
 In your strokes leading up to putting, you try to get the ball onto the green so you can putt the ball into the hole.
 Sometimes the green can be uneven which is why you’ll see golfers crouching down and having chats with their caddy to figure out which way the ground slants so that they can adjust their aim.

-The guy who carries your clubs all day and gives you advice on how to shoot.
-TBH could use someone following me around all day, carrying my purse and giving me life advice.
+The guy/gal who carries your clubs all day and gives you advice on how to shoot.
+TBH we could use someone following us around all day, carrying our copious amounts of bags and giving us life advice.

 The area between the tee box and the putting green, where the grass is cut even and reasonably short.
 Usually you try to drive your ball somewhere onto the fairway, and then eventually work the ball onto the green from there (in an ideal world this is what you do… but in practice this doesn’t always happen).

 The area between the fairway and the out-of-bounds.
 The grass here is cut higher and it’s harder to hit a good ball.
 If you hit your ball in the rough, don’t be too discouraged — it’s still better than hitting it in the water or a trap (see below).